HackYourFuture-CPH/HTML-CSS/Week0/README.md

 ### Did you do the following?:

 - Write "hallo :hand:" in Slack?
+- Did you install the Slack app on your mobile AND your computer?
 - Did you create a Github account?

 >If the answer to this is 'no', don't panic, you can always ask help in Slack, but before you do, please first try and see if you can find some information about the above tools yourself (hint: ask Google first).